 Instead, the chicken is butterflied, cut in half horizontally to make thinner fillets, then sliced into three pieces.
 Butterflied usually means horizontally splitting the chicken breast in half, but a quarter is still intact, creating a shape similar to a butterfly.

-The loaded lemon pepper chicken pasta recipe is broken down into four parts: pasta, chicken, vegetable, and sauce.
+The loaded lemon pepper chicken pasta recipe is broken down into four parts: pasta, chicken, vegetables, and sauce.
 Make sure to read the entire recipe before starting and have all the ingredients prepared before cooking for a great result.

 Next, you'll saute the carrots, onions, mushrooms, and zucchini in olive oil.
 Then, you'll remove it and set it aside.
 For the sauce, add more olive oil and butter to the pan.
-You will lightly brown the chicken in this oil mixture, then remove and set aside.
+You will lightly brown the chicken in this oil mixture, then remove it and set it aside.

 Then saute the aromatics: thyme, garlic, capers, and pepper flakes.
 Next, the sauce will come together after adding the white wine, chicken broth, lemon juice, and zest.
 Add the chicken back in, and wait for the sauce to thicken.
 Next, add the vegetables and pasta back in.
 Then finish with chopped fresh parsley.